jdliaw/this-is-me/_posts/2016-07-14-oh-hae-young.md

 ![Cap4](http://i630.photobucket.com/albums/uu26/dramabeans/drama/2016/OhHaeYoungAgain/OHYA9/OHYA9-00021.jpg)

+There's a great line from Roxanne Gay's [*Bad Feminist*]({{site.baseurl}}/2017/07/17/bad-feminist.html) that really captures the idea:

+> *“There’s no difference between forcing women to wear hijab and forcing them to not wear.
+The ultimate decision must be that of the individual.”*

 But look.
 I'm not saying a guy can't tell a girl he likes that he'd rather spend their first night together in a nice place than a motel if she wants to go to a motel.
 It still is a sweet gesture, and it can be said without tacking on the generalization about women and trying to dictate what all women should and shouldn't do.

 <div class="divider"></div>